lab1092/blender-manual_ja/manual/game_engine/logic/actuators/2d_filters.rst

 Built-In 2D Filters
 ===================

-All 2D filters you can see in :guilabel:`2D Filter` actuator have the same architecture, all built-in filters use fragment shader to produce final render view, so your hardware must support shaders.
+All 2D filters you can see in *2D Filter* actuator have the same architecture, all built-in filters use fragment shader to produce final render view, so your hardware must support shaders.